zunaed0314/Tshirt-Design-and-Shop-Managment/README.md

-1. Download Visual Studio Code for more better understanding.
+1. Download Visual Studio Code for better understanding of the codebase
 2. Download XAMPP.
 3. Keep the main project inside the "C:\xampp" directory
 4. Run 'XAMPP control pannel'.
 Start Apache and MySQL.